kopaka1822/ImageViewer/Docs/getting_started.md

 Common video files (mp4, mov, mpeg, avi, flv, webm, mpeg, mkv, vmv) and animated gif files can be imported as well.
 In this case, the files will be interpreted as *texture 2D arrays* which are natively supported by image formats like dds, ktx and ktx2.
 After the import, a dialog will pop up, in which you can specify the range of frames that should be imported.
 Beware that long and high-resolution videos can not be imported as a whole, because the *texture 2D array* does only support up to 2048 layers/frames.
 Furthermore, each frame will be stored in an uncompressed format so the gpu can run out of memory rather quickly.

+Tip: Consider using 'Frame skip' in the import dialog, if your video is too long or you run out of gpu memory.
+This setting will only import every Xth frame.

 An example of the video interface is shown below:

 ![](img/gs_videos.png)